Shinyaigeek/Shinyaigeek/README.md

 ## Working Motivation

-I love tech, especially the web, so I want to develop the web ecosystem, and also, I want to contribute to human society through the web technology.
+I love tech, especially the web, so I want to develop the web ecosystem, and I also want to contribute to human society through web technology.

 ## How do I work